medusiora/nuxt3-shadcn-template/README.md

 # Nuxt 3 Admin Template

-Welcome to the **Nuxt 3 Admin Template**, an advanced and modern admin dashboard built using [Nuxt 3](https://nuxt.com/) and the [shadcn-vue](https://www.shadcn-vue.com/).
+Welcome to the **Nuxt 3 Admin Template Starter**, an advanced and modern admin dashboard built using [Nuxt 3](https://nuxt.com/) and the [shadcn-vue](https://www.shadcn-vue.com/).
 This project serves as a solid foundation for creating scalable, feature-rich admin panels.

-> 🚧 **Note**: This project is currently under development and is not yet complete.
+> 🚧 **Note**: This template is currently under development and is not yet complete.
 Expect frequent updates and potential breaking changes.

 ---